ellioseven/field-notes/employment/README.md

 - I want to always be learning
 - I want to have fun and be inspired

+## Career Wants

+- Opportunity to grow management skills
+- Opportunity to grow system design and architecture skills
+- Opportunity to explore and work with new technology

 ## Career

 - Work as a contractor as I earn my degree